Rikuklane/TechnicalBooks/the_pragmatic_programmer.md

   - The Mythicla Man-Month: Essays on Software Engineering
   - Peopleware: Productive Projects and Teams
   - Dinosaur Brains: Dealing with All Those Impossible People at Work

+### Read more about
+- the Decorator Pattern: adding functionality to functions without changing them.
+- Law of Demeter: Decoupling
+- Stategy pattern in design patterns

 ### Tips
 - Proofread your emails before you hit SEND and keep the format simple and clean.